spareproject/random-scripts/README.md

 need a recursive rootfs checker so i can see what actually changes after boot and poke it more till it does what i want

-updated to 3.18.6-1 and nspawn died a horrible death can only boot any rootfs once boot, shutdown, boot fails... guessing its ram or it wouldnt work after a reboot : /
+updated to 3.18.6-1 and nspawn died a horrible death can only boot any rootfs once boot, shutdown, boot fails... guessing its ram or it wouldnt work after a reboot : / ^ turns out i enabled --link-journal=guest